wpsharks/comet-cache-pro/quick-cache-pro/readme.txt

 - **NOTICE:** [Quick Cache is now ZenCache](http://zencache.com/announcing-zencache-formerly-quick-cache/)!
 No further updates will be made to Quick Cache after March 6th, 2015; see [migration instructions](http://zencache.com/kb-article/how-to-migrate-from-quick-cache-lite-to-zencache-lite/).
 - **Enhancement**: Improved the handling of long cache filenames, where especially long URLs were generating cache filenames that were too long for some file systems to handle.
 Props @jaswsinc.
 See [#275](https://github.com/websharks/quick-cache/issues/275).
+- **Bug Fix**: Removed erroneous call to `from_lt_v150129_1()`.

+= v150129.1 =

+- **NOTICE:** [Quick Cache is now ZenCache](http://zencache.com/announcing-zencache-formerly-quick-cache/)!
+No further updates will be made to Quick Cache after March 6th, 2015; see [migration instructions](http://zencache.com/kb-article/how-to-migrate-from-quick-cache-lite-to-zencache-lite/).
+- **Enhancement**: Improved the handling of long cache filenames, where especially long URLs were generating cache filenames that were too long for some file systems to handle.
+Props @jaswsinc.
+See [#275](https://github.com/websharks/quick-cache/issues/275).

 = v150129 =